 - Robert Burns Mausoleum – Robert Burns was buried in a regular grave with a simple gravestone in 1796 in St. Michael’s Kirkyard, but his remains were moved to a mausoleum in 1817.
 His wife Jean was buried here after her death as well, and a few of the Burns children are also buried here.

 - The Globe Inn – A pub dating back to 1610 that was frequented by Robert Burns during his time living at Ellisland Farm and Dumfries.
 Still open and serving food and drinks with Burns related memorabilia on display.
+The pub has recently undergone some changes with new menus, and is now serving much more upscale food options.

 - Ellisland Farm – The farm that Robert Burns purchased in 1788 and where his family lived until 1791.
 Now the farm is a museum and you can tour the farm and watch a film, see rooms filled with original furniture and artifacts, and learn more about Burns’ time at Ellisland.
 The on-site curator was very friendly and informative.